geekyumar/district-management/README.md

 ## Installation

-To run the Smart Recruiting Platform locally, follow these steps:
+To run the District Management locally, follow these steps:

 1. Clone the repository: